f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/lb_open.png

-Then give it a name and then move on to domain configuration.
+Then give it a name and move on to domain configuration.

 .. figure:: assets/lb_meta.png